a) Actual conversation:

 We can see that this small adjustment can mean a world of difference to someone in their first days with the organisation, or The Employee Experience as it is now termed.
 You can go even further with your notifications if you wish: advising your pension providers, medical insurers, and the payroll department if your system is not integrated.

-I am a great fan of Notifications, and count them among my Big Five benefits of an HR system* (see below), as not only do they streamline administration but also go a long way towards suppressing errors and oversights.
+I am a great fan of Notifications, and count them among my Big Five benefits of HR systems* (see below), as not only do they streamline administration but also go a long way towards suppressing errors and oversights.
 Look again at your onboarding processes from a new starter point of view, and use your technology to make those important first Impressions favourable and lasting.

 *The Big Five